 Average yearly income: $52,593 (Salary.com)

 13. Language Interpreter

-Language interpreters are fluent in two or more languages and help their clients communicate with others who don’t speak the same language as them.
+Language interpreters are fluent in two or more languages, and help their clients communicate with others who don’t speak the same language.

 Average yearly income: $53,907 (Ziprecruiter)

 12. Life Coach

 Working as a life coach depends more on your mental abilities than what you can do with your hands.

 Life coaches work with clients to improve their mental and physical health through the use of goal setting and planning.

 It’s an incredibly rewarding role that gives you the opportunity to watch people grow over time and achieve their dreams.

 If you have deep knowledge in a particular field, or you’re a fantastic conversationalist, working as a podcaster might be for you.